rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - date range.
   - Note that this is the date the transfer was entered in the system, which may or may not be when it happened.

-The default is all the transfers for the current year (Note: we are soon changing this to 60 days prior, 30 days forward from today).
+The default is all the transfers for the period of 60 days prior, 30 days forward from today.

 Make you selection and click 'Filter' before clicking "Export Transfers".